-For millennia, African pastoralists – nomadic herders – have cared for the savannahs and grasslands that cover 40% of the continent.
-These lands support 250 million people and are vital to Africa’s future.
+Pastoralists are nomadic and semi-nomadic herders who have been the caretakers of Africa’s savannahs and grasslands for thousands of years.
+These lands cover 40% of the continent, support 250 million people, and are vital to Africa’s future.

-Afriscouts transforms how pastoralists manager their herds and lands by fusing traditional knowledge with mobile and satellite technology along with evidence-based regenerative practices.
+Afriscout transforms how pastoralists manage their herds and lands by fusing traditional knowledge, mobile and satellite technology, and evidence-based regenerative practices.
 With greater insights, herders make smarter decisions, protect their animals and restore their lands.

 As a result, pastoralist are not only improving their livelihoods, but they are becoming global climate leaders as the build healthier herds, stronger communities, and resilient grasslands.